-Of course I had given this some forethought and I turned to Neil Young and his guitar to stretch the torch forward and lead the way.
-The album that was on constant rotation during the drafting of the first two chapters was the album, Dead Man.
-The soundtrack to the Jim Jarmusch film of the same name.
+Of course I had given this some fothought and I turned to Neil Young and his guitar the stretch the torch forward and lead the way.
+The album that was on constant rotation during the drafting of the first two chapters was his album, Dead Man.
+The soundtrack to the film of the same name.

 Jack Straw and Dead Man grow from the same Earth.
-And if one were to put his ear to the land, Neil Young’s brilliant score would sink into their skull.
+And if one was to put his ear to the land, Neil Young’s brilliant score would sink into their skull.

 Neil Young – Guitar Solo, No. 5